Story: Ngā umanga – Māori business enterprise

 Low earning capacity, low levels of savings, and collective ownership of land and other assets made it hard for many Māori to secure funding for new ventures.

-In the early 2000s some mainstream financial institutions were looking to develop policies and procedures that allowed them to take a more flexible approach to lending to Māori, especially where collectively owned assets could be used as collateral or security.
-Larger Māori-owned trusts and incorporations were also looking at funding their owners’ business ventures, using iwi-owned money, rather than relying on the financial sector.
+In the early 2000s some mainstream financial institutions were looking to develop policies and procedures that would allow them to take a more flexible approach to lending to Māori, especially where collectively owned assets could be used as collateral or security.
+Larger Māori-owned trusts and incorporations were also looking at funding their owners’ business ventures, using iwi-owned money rather than relying on the financial sector.

 Business structures

-Māori businesses tended to have a wide range of structures in the early 2000s, ranging from a conventional business structure (such as a sole trader, partnership or company) to a marae-, whānau- or iwi-based structure.
+In the early 2000s Māori businesses had a wide range of structures, from a conventional business structure (sole trader, partnership or company) to a marae-, whānau- or iwi-based structure.
 These businesses did not always follow the generally accepted economic models of best managerial or commercial practice.
-Collectively owned tribal-based structures sometimes impeded efficient decision-making, management and reporting.
+Collectively owned tribal-based structures were sometimes unsuited to efficient decision-making, management and reporting.

 Operational skills

 Māori businesses were more likely to have less managerial expertise due to lower levels of education, especially at the tertiary level.
-The lack of business skills or managerial experience often limited growth.
+Lack of business skills or managerial experience often limited growth.
 In the early 2000s a large proportion of Māori businesses were still in their infancy, or were very small.
-Many had not yet gained the essential experience or skills needed to survive or succeed in the competitive business sector.
+Many had not yet gained the essential experience or skills needed to survive, let alone succeed, as a competitive business.

 Cultural obligations